phuwanate/PipeX/README.md

 # PipeX
-pipex is about creating pipe, the programe behave exactly the same as the shell command:
+Pipex is about creating pipe, the programe behave exactly the same as the shell command:
 **`$> < file1 cmd1 | cmd2 > file2`**

 ## to compile the program follow the steps: